How much how often?

 Should I fast my dog on occasion?

 Many owners do and in nature, canines don't eat every day, but there is no need to fast.
 The theory behind fasting our dogs is that it gives their digestive systems a chance to rest.
 Most people who fast their dogs do so once a week.
 Many people give recreational bones on fast days to help their dog get through the day.The choice to fast is a personal decision.

 How to feed a puppy?

 Puppies need both the right type and right amount of food during their development.
 They need protein to build growing bodies and calcium for developing bones.
-However both need to be regulated as the biggest nutritional factors causing development disorders in puppies are excess energy and excess calcium.
+However both need to be regulated as excess energy and excess calcium can cause development disorders in puppies.
 It may seem counter-intuitive that puppies can have too much of a good thing.
-However a high energy diet (one high in fat) increases their growth rate leading to a mismatch of bone to body growth.
-A puppy should be fed approximately the same amount of food as it will need as an adult (refer the above table).
-Feed slightly more during its peak development phase (3-9 months for small and medium breeds, 3-12 months for large breeds).
-Another way (useful if you don’t know the ideal adult weight) is to use a guideline of 4-6% of the puppy’s current weight during the peak development months.
-Monitor and weigh the puppy every couple of weeks to ensure she is developing appropriately
+However a high energy diet increases their growth rate and can lead to a mismatch of bone to body growth.
+A puppy should be fed approximately the same amount of food as it will need as an adult (refer the above table) or, if you don’t know the ideal adult weight, use a guideline of 10% of the puppy’s current weight.
+Monitor and weigh the puppy every couple of weeks to ensure he or she is developing appropriately

-With regards to the number of feeds, start by spreading the daily food requirement over three or four meals a day, once the puppy reaches around five months of age, start reducing the number of daily feeds.
-Do not overfeed and do not allow puppies to ‘free’ feed
+With regards to the number of feeds, start by spreading the daily food requirement over three or f